centreon/centreon-documentation/cloud/service-mapping/ba-management.md

 #### Business View

-Link the BA to one or multiple business view so it becomes available for non-admin users.
+In Centreon Cloud, when you create a business activity, you need to add it systematically to the **all_BAs** business view so as to make it visible to other users.

 #### Display